microsoft/winget-pkgs/doc/manifest/schema/1.1.0/singleton.md

  **Required Field**

  This key represents the installer type for the package.
-The Windows Package Manager supports [MSIX](https://docs.microsoft.com/windows/msix/overview), [MSI](https://docs.microsoft.com/windows/win32/msi/windows-installer-portal), and executable installers.
-Some well known formats ([Inno](https://jrsoftware.org/isinfo.php), [Nullsoft](https://sourceforge.net/projects/nsis/), [WiX](https://wixtoolset.org/), and [Burn](https://wixtoolset.org/documentation/manual/v3/bundle/)) provide standard sets of installer switches to provide different installer experiences.
+The Windows Package Manager supports [MSIX], [MSI], and executable installers.
+Some well known formats ([Inno], [Nullsoft], [WiX], and [Burn]) provide standard sets of installer switches to provide different installer experiences.

  >Note: The Windows Package Manager defaults to the install mode providing install progress.
 A best practice is to determine if one of the supported installer technologies was used to build an installer with the .exe file extension.
-The [Windows Package Manager Manifest Creator](https://github.com/microsoft/winget-create) tool can be used to determine if one of the known tools was used to build an installer with the .exe file extension.
+The [Windows Package Manager Manifest Creator] tool can be used to determine if one of the known tools was used to build an installer with the .exe file extension.

  >Note: The Windows Package Manager does not support loose executables with the .exe or .com file extension directly.
 Compressed files containing installers,  loose executables, and Progressive Web Applications (PWAs) are also not supported.